 How then can an architecture be set up to support the processes described in the UAV scenario above?
-This is the main topic of this paper and in it we propose a software system called DyKnow.2
+This is the main topic of this paper and in it we propose a software system called the DyKnow Framework.

-3 The WITAS UAV Platform
+1.3 The WITAS UAV Platform